OPENDAP/sql_handler/README.md

 * `install.dir/odbc.TEMPLATES.ini` - Contains examples of various odbc_inst.ini
 files for various DBMS system.

 * `odbc.ini` - Creates view into the database and exposes it via the ODBC interface.
+Location: `/etc/odbc.ini`
 * `odbc_inst.ini` - Creates a associate between an odbc driver and a dbms.
+Location: `/etc/odbc_inst.ini`